 Some say I’m stubborn.
 I prefer to think of it as purposeful, focused, like an athlete.
 My Mama used to say, “Gracie, you make that stubborn ol’ mule appear meek.”

 I remember every time our local Carnegie library got ahold of a new Laura Ingalls-Wilder book, I was unrelenting until I had my hands on it.
 I was an avid reader, you know.
 There was nothing I enjoyed more than sitting out in our apple orchard with a Thermos of Mama’s homemade lemonade and a good book.
 Lawdy NO she didn’t make it from a powder!
-So anyways, when I got wind Miss Wilder’s work was close at hand, I got on my Mama’s last nerve naggin’ her to get me to it.
+So anyways, when I got wind the library had a new work of Miss Wilder’s, I got on my Mama’s last nerve naggin’ her to get me to it.
 First I used logic.
 “Please, Mama.
 You know my teacher says reading expands my young mind.
 You want me to have a big brain when I’m as old as you, don’t you?”
 Then I tried flattery.
 “You’re the best Mama in the whole world.
 I know you’re gonna make time real soon to take me to the library….”
 And I regretfully admit I finally resorted to shame.
 “My friend Dorothy’s mama takes her to the library every Thursday afternoon.”

 But the point I’m making is those who tag me as obstinate may have a case.